logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 ###### Add Power search

-Power search requires [additional permissions](/user-guide/archive-and-restore/set-s3-permissions.html#power-search), as well as an extra charge to operate .
+Power search requires [additional permissions](/user-guide/archive-and-restore/set-s3-permissions.html#power-search) and an extra charge to operate.
 You'll be able to review and approve the additional costs before restoring your data.
 {:.info-box.note}

-Power search lets you apply a text search directly on your arhived data, prior to restoring it, dramatically cutting down time-to-restore .
-Using Power search allows you to focus on restoring only critical and insightful data.
+Power search lets you apply a text search directly on your archived data before restoring it, dramatically cutting down the time to restore.
+In addition, Power search allows you to focus on restoring only critical and insightful data.

 Power search text search supports  `“`, `AND`, `OR`, and `()` operators, but you can’t use nested brackets `(())`.